MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-upsert-insert-update-record.md

 ## Using Upsert
  It is best to use <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest> only when you aren’t sure if the record exists.
 That is, when you aren’t sure if you should call a <xref:Microsoft.Xrm.Sdk.Messages.CreateRequest> or an <xref:Microsoft.Xrm.Sdk.Messages.UpdateRequest> operation.
 There is a performance decrease in using <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest> versus using <xref:Microsoft.Xrm.Sdk.Messages.CreateRequest>.
 If you are sure the record doesn’t exist, use <xref:Microsoft.Xrm.Sdk.Messages.CreateRequest>.

  The <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest> includes a property named <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest.Target>.
-This property contains the table definition that will be used in an <xref:Microsoft.Xrm.Sdk.Messages.UpdateRequest> or a <xref:Microsoft.Xrm.Sdk.Messages.CreateRequest> operation.
-It also includes all the columns required by the <xref:Microsoft.Xrm.Sdk.Messages.CreateRequest> for the target table type so that the record can be created if it doesn’t exist.
+This property contains the entity that will be used in an <xref:Microsoft.Xrm.Sdk.Messages.UpdateRequest> or a <xref:Microsoft.Xrm.Sdk.Messages.CreateRequest> operation.
+It also includes all the attributes required by the <xref:Microsoft.Xrm.Sdk.Messages.CreateRequest> for the target entity so that the record can be created if it doesn’t exist.

  You can inspect <xref:Microsoft.Xrm.Sdk.Messages.UpsertResponse.RecordCreated> to determine if the record was created. <xref:Microsoft.Xrm.Sdk.Messages.UpsertResponse.RecordCreated> will be true if the record didn’t exist and was created.
 It will be false if the record already existed and was updated. <xref:Microsoft.Xrm.Sdk.Messages.UpsertResponse.Target> will be an `EntityReference` to the record that was found to exist or to the record that was created.